GDDR7 SDRAM: Technologies

-GDDR7 SDRAM employs three-level (−1, 0, +1) pulse-amplitude modulation (PAM-3) instead of NRZ in GDDR6 and PAM-4 in GDDR6x.
-PAM-3 enables the transfer of three bits of data within two cycles, while NRZ transfer of one bits of data within one cycle.
+GDDR7 SDRAM uses three-level (−1, 0, +1) pulse-amplitude modulation (PAM-3), replacing GDDR6'S NRZ and GDDR6x's PAM-4.
+PAM-3 transfers three bits in two cycles, while NRZ transfers one bit in one cycle.
 PAM-3 is 20% more energy-efficient than NRZ while running at a higher bandwidth.
 Manufacturing equipment will be less costly than PAM-4.

 GDDR7 adds on-die error correction code, error checking and scrubbing features for chip reliability, mainly useful for compute/AI use cases.

 Initial data rates are at 32 Gbps/pin, while memory manufacturers have noted that rates up to 36 Gbps/pin are readily attainable.
-The standard has future bandwidth up to 48 Gbps/pin, and chip capacities up to 64 Gbit - compared to GDDR6X's 16 Gbit.
+The standard has future bandwidth up to 48 Gbps/pin, and chip capacities up to 64 Gbit—compared to GDDR6X's 16 Gbit.